ryjen/ryjen.github.io/content/post/deep_thoughts.md

 “Its up to you.”

 ### Authority
 Seems like its always good intentions gone wrong.
-A an imagined order that is written by an "author".
+An imagined order that is written by an "author".
 Turning the tables can create its own misplaced intentions.

 ### Money
 I have cointempt.
 Cleverly combines the words "contempt" and "coin".